In Conversation With

 Because we're not putting drugs into people, it requires a lot less about the regulation to make sure it's not going to interact with things.

-If it's half as effective as some of the singing lessons or the yoga, that could effectively give an immediate response to 1000s of people who don't have the access to those sorts of treatments and it becomes a very attractive treatment option to control the symptoms.
+If it's half as effective as some of the singing lessons or the yoga, that could effectively give an immediate response to 1000s of people who don't have the access to those sorts of treatments and it becomes a very attractive option to control the symptoms.

 It may well be that it's more than symptom control, and may well be that actually the vagal nerve stimulation down regulates the immune modulation and actually treats the underlying cause.